 TripAdvisor

-I would say that TripAdvisor does not need any introduction.
+I would say that TripAdvisor requires no introduction.
 In addition to its features, the famous site allows you to call the chosen hotel/restaurant with a simple click, and the social breakthrough of these weeks has made it a beneficial source of inspiration.

-I’m seldom satisfied with the classifications concerning “food & beverage” in Italy, so I stopped relying on the relative reviews.
-However, it made me discover real gems abroad, and the “nearby” option was still efficient.
+I’m seldom satisfied with the classifications concerning “food & beverage” in Italy, so I stopped relying on the relevant reviews.
+However, it allowed me to discover real gems abroad, and the “nearby” option was still effective.

-To choose where to sleep instead, I rely almost only on this app …
+To choose where to sleep, I rely almost entirely on this app…

 The app is multilingual and is free.
 To download it: TripAdvisor